 Something is mesmerizing about watching these gigantic sea creatures in their natural habitat that surpasses all expectations every time.

-Due to its currents and the many coastal areas it possesses, the U.S. and Canada can offer one of the highest quality whale watching experiences.
+Due to its currents and the many coastal areas, the U.S. and Canada can offer one of the highest quality whale watching experiences.
 It is something that should be on every nature lover’s bucket list.

 Whale watching may make you feel small as it redefines size and scale on a new level.
 Look out for whales on the coast of North America, as there may be one looking at you.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.